athol-de/smart_doorbell/README.md

 - you get a Telegram message that your door is ringing,
 - a MQTT message is sent (whatever that is good for).

 Doorbells usually consists of a simple 12V AC power source (transformator), the doorbell switch at the door that powers some device that makes noise and finally that ringing device itself.
 That's sometimes a simple solenoid pinging a piece of metal, sometimes a more sophisticated device.
-And not relevant for our project here - your classic doorbell stays almost untouched and will still work of course.
+And not relevant for our project here - your classic doorbell stays almost untouched and will of course still work.

 In this project, we use a PC817 AC opto coupler to get the doorbell signal and make it digital.
 The ESP8266 then makes three different things with that:
 - sending an UDP package to a receiver with an LED stripe, giving an optical signal (also part of this project)